Up on the housetop, click, click, click

 Black construction paper or a black foam sheet

 Paint your tissue box with the red paint & let it dry.
-Mai wanted more than one color.
+You can put down a white base coat first to cover up any designs, but my kiddo wanted to get straight into painting.
+My daughter wanted more than one color for her chimney.
 She had a multi-colored chimney, but it still came out great.

 Using black paint, line all 4 sides of the tissue box to make the look of brick.
 Depending on your children’s ability you may need to help with this part.